-Hepatitis C is an infection of the liver caused by Hepacivirus C (or HCV, the hepatitis C virus).
-The World Health Organization estimates that about 71 million people worldwide suffer from it.
-But the tricky part about it is that it rarely shows any symptoms, which leaves many cases undiagnosed.
+Hepatitis C is a serious liver infection caused by Hepacivirus C (or HCV, the hepatitis C virus).
+The World Health Organization estimates that about 71 million people worldwide suffer from it, but the tricky part about it is that it rarely shows any symptoms, which leaves many cases undiagnosed.

 1. Jaundice

-One of the first symptoms of hepatitis C, jaundice is the condition where the sclera (the white outer layer of your eyes) and the skin start to have a yellowish pallor.
+One of the first symptoms of hepatitis C, jaundice is the condition where the sclera (the white outer layer of your eyes) and the skin start to yellow.
 This skin discoloration is caused by a buildup of a yellowish substance called bilirubin.
 This buildup happens if the liver doesn’t function properly.

 Aside from having yellowish eyes and skin, the following can also change color…